 The main funding streams for affordable housing in Marin include the following:

-- PLHA - Permanent Local Housing Allocation, state funds from the California Department of Housing and Community Development
+- PLHA - Permanent Local Housing Allocation: non-competitive state funds from the California Department of Housing and Community Development.

-The graph below illustrates that Marin has steadily increased the number of units of affordable housing, newly developed and/or rehabilitated, from 2015 to 2021.
-In 2015, 10 new units and 57 rehabilitated units were funded.
-In 2021, 299 new units and 118 rehabilitated units were funded.
+The graph below illustrates that Marin has steadily increased the number of units of affordable housing funded from 2015 to 2022, through acquisition, new development, rehabilitation, and/or conversion.
+In 2015, 124 units (13 new development, 91 rehabilitated, and 20 acquired) were funded.
+In 2022, 499 units (235 new development, 15 rehabilitated, 205 acquired and 43 converted) were funded.
+This represents an 302% increase in units funded in this timeframe.